devsjc-uni/oop-project/NOTES.md

 ### make_shared
 make_shared<Derived>(); is effectively equivalent to new Derived(); from the non smart pointer days of old.
 In this way, a vector of smart pointers to base classes can be initialised via make_shared<Tile> and then these can be set to derived class pointers.

+### playerVector and deques
+It may be a sensible option to move the playerVector out of the TileList class into a seperate container class, and instead of making it a vector, making it a deque could be more space efficient.

+### destructors
+should delete elements of and class vectors in destructors!

+### TileList.explodeBomb
+Should add what happens when a bomb explodes onto another bomb!